 Session 7 – Life-Style Choices – How Can I Best Take Care of Myself?
 Theme: Cultivating kindness towards self and others.

 Session 8 – Keeping Your Mindfulness Alive!
 Theme: The 8th week is the rest of your life.

 9 January 2023 (in progress)

 8 October 2023

 The fee for this course is £175 + VAT per person.
-Concessions £125 + VAT.
+Concessions are available, please inquire.
 This includes tuition, a 70-page "Course Companion" workbook and meditation recordings.

 Christoph will process your enquiry or application ASAP.
-An Orientation Questionnaire (including Consent Form) along with payment details will be sent separately to you.
+An Orientation Questionnaire and Consent Form along with payment details will be sent separately to you.